Common Mistakes to Avoid When Buying a Home

 Buying a house is a big, expensive transaction.
 This is a major, life-changing decision that you’ll have to live with for years, if not decades.
 You can’t leap into it unprepared or ill formed.
-Before you take the first step, do some research and calculations to determine if a mortgage payment is in your budget.
-Click To Tweet If you, your family, and your finances are ready to buy a house, learn as much as you can about the process.

 - Skipping pre-approval.
 Getting pre-approved for a loan will give you an idea of your likely monthly payment and the price range of listings you should consider.